strimzi/strimzi.github.io/index.md

 See our [GitHub](http://github.com/strimzi) repository for more info.

+# Roadmap

+The project roadmap describing our future plans can be found in our [GitHub project](https://github.com/strimzi/strimzi-kafka-operator/projects/1).

 # Downloads

 Strimzi releases are available for download on our [GitHub](https://github.com/strimzi/strimzi-kafka-operator).
 The release artifacts